leannewongco/journal/lwcojournal.md

 - [CWV ebook-FB ADS] Prepared FB ads for the CWV ebook landing page.
 Used Warm audience, updated for ThruPlay video views.
 - [Blog] Created leannewongco links subdomain for Instagram.
 Used Elementor and generate press theme to build a one-page site.
 Live and ready on Instagram.
 - [CWV ebook-PINTEREST] Create new pins for the CWV ebook and publish new pins to the new landing page.
+- [FB ADS] Set up FB conversions API with Wordpress Partner Integration (Plugin installed on LWCO site).
+Created the new purchase event with event set up tool to CWV ebook thank you page.
+Tested it.
+Works.